 Pain in the joints - a dull, sore, burning or inflamed feeling, immobility and stiffness.
-This is how many sufferers who unfortunately suffer from one of the many types of rheumatism describe the sensation associated with the disease.
+This is how many sufferers of one of the many types of rheumatism describe the sensation associated with the disease.
 This is often accompanied by severe tension, which in turn fuels the pain cycle and increases the pressure on the joints - a vicious circle that is often accompanied by enormous suffering.

 What is rheumatism: arthritis, arthrosis, gout and more briefly explained

-Rheumatism is a broad umbrella term to which quite different diseases are subordinated.
-For a rough overview of what is hidden behind the word rheumatism, it makes sense to look at the four larger categories of rheumatism:
+Rheumatism is a broad umbrella term to which a wide variety of diseases are subordinated.
+For a rough overview of what is hidden behind the word rheumatism, it makes sense to look at the four major categories of rheumatism:

 Inflammatory rheumatic diseases